aidentsen/6561/README.md

 3  3  9  -> .
 9  9 -> .  .
 27
 .  .  .     .  .  .    .  .  .
 ```
-- Scaled to be able to implement the same features for standard base 2 2048, and also for base 4 and 5 versions of the game
+- Written in such a way so as to be able to implement the same features for a base 2 game, and also for base 4 and 5 versions of the game

 ## Planned features
 - A menu of choices at the beginning to decide game parameters